-SHEPHERD CHARTERED SURVEYORS

-7. Central heating

-a) Is there a central heating system in your property?
-(Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).

-If you have answered yes or partial - what kind of central heating is there?
-(Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-If you have answered yes, please answer the three questions below:

-Gas-fired

-(i) When was your central heating system or partial central heating system installed?

-November 2020

-(ii) Do you have a maintenance contract for the central heating system?

-If you have answered yes, please give details of the company with which you have a maintenance contract:

-(iii) When was your maintenance agreement last renewed?
-(Please provide the month and year).

-Due to be serviced this month

-8. Energy Performance Certificate

-Does your property have an Energy Performance Certificate which is less than 10 years old?

-9. Issues that may have affected your property

-a) Has there been any storm, flood, fire or other structural damage to your property while you have owned it?

-No

-If you have answered yes, is the damage the subject of any outstanding?

-b) Are you aware of the existence of asbestos in your property?

-No

-10. Please select which services are connected to your property a) (i) Gas or Liquid Petroleum Gas

-Scottish Gas

-(ii) Water Mains or Private Water Supply:

-Mains Supply

-Scottish Water

-(iii) Electricity:

-Scottish Electricity

-(iv) Mains Drainage:

-Local Authority

-(v) Telephone:

-Sky

-(vi) Cable TV or Satellite:

-Sky
+Gas If you have answered yes, please answer the three questions below: i) When was your central heating system or partial central heating system installed?
+2020 (ii) Do you have a maintenand ce contract for the central heating system?
+Yes If you have answered yes, please give details of the company with which you have a maintenance contract: McRoberts , Kilmarnock.
+Check boiler/radiators (iii) When was your maintena (Please provide the month ar ed?
+12/6/23 8.
+Energy Performance Certification ate Does your property have an I than 10 years old?
+Energy Performance Certif icate which is less No 9.
+Issues that may have affected your property a.
+Has there been any storm, flood, fire or other structural damage to the property while you have owned it?
+No If you have answered yes, is insurance claim? the damage the subject of any outstanding b.
+Are you aware of the existen ce of asbestos in your prop perty?
+No If you have answered yes, ple ease give details: 10.
+Services a.
+Please tick which services ar supplier: e connected to your prope erty and give details o of the Services Connected Supplier Gas or liquid petroleum gas Yes Eon Water mains or private water supply Yes Scottish Water Electricity Yes Eon Mains drainage Yes Local Authority